 Tytti Pasanen is a researcher and doctoral student in the Faculty of Social Sciences at the University of Tampere.
 Her doctoral research examines the relationship between contact with natural environments and perceived well-being.
 She has a Master’s degree in Statistics, and additionally she has taken courses in Psychology, Environmental Policy, Ecology, Mathematics, Computer Science, and Biology.
 She teaches quantitative methods for Psychology students and consults Master’s students in methodological issues.
-Currently she is working as a research in the project “Restoration, awareness-enhancement and nature walks” (RestoWalk), funded by the Kone Foundation.
+Currently she is working on a personal grant, provided by the Kone Foundation.

 Pia Jussila is a research assistant and master’s student of psychology in the Faculty of Social Sciences at the University of Tampere.
 Her Master’s Thesis examined attention restoration and frustration tolerance during nature walks on a forest trail with psychological tasks, which are designed to enhance restoration.
 Her Thesis was part of the RestoWalk (2015-2017) project.

 Kirsi Salonen: Luontoympäristö psyykkisenä kokemuksena.
 Luontokokemuksen elvyttävyys ja terapeuttisuus. http://www.psykologihyvanmielentila.fi/